-In June 2018 we started work on a Shoreline Management Plan for Jersey.
+Between June 2018 and January 2020 we completed work on a Shoreline Management Plan for Jersey.
 This plan aims to ensure that our coastal defences continue to protect the island over the next 100 years.

-The following work has already been done in order to create the plan:
+The following work was completed in order to create the plan:

 - analysis of coastal processes, existing coastal defences and future coastal change